arikmaor/extended-define-webpack-plugin/README.md

 };
 ```

-We use the `ExtendedDefinePlugin` in out webpack configuration like this:
+We use the `ExtendedDefinePlugin` in our webpack configuration like this:
 ```js
 // webpack.config.js